nicojourdain/nicojourdain.github.io/publications.md

 ## Submitted papers

-* Donat-Magnin, M., **Jourdain, N. C.**, Spence, P., Le Sommer, J. and Durand, G. Ice-shelf melt response to changing winds and glacier dynamics in the Amundsen Sea Sector, Antarctica. _Submitted to J. Geophys.
-Res.
-Oceans_

-* Merino N., J. Le Sommer, G. Durand, **N. C. Jourdain**, H. Goose, G. Madec, P. Mathiot.
-Impact of increasing Antarctic glacial freshwater release on regional sea-ice cover in the Southern Ocean. _Submitted to Ocean Modelling_.

 * Bull, C., Kiss, A., van Sebille, E., **Jourdain, N. C.** and England, M. H. The role of the New Zealand plateau in the Tasman Sea circulation and separation of the East Australian Current. _Submitted to Geophys.
 Res.
 Lett._.

 ## Peer reviewed publications

 # 2017

+32. Donat-Magnin, M., **Jourdain, N. C.**, Spence, P., Le Sommer, J. and Durand, G. Ice-shelf melt response to changing winds and glacier dynamics in the Amundsen Sea Sector, Antarctica. _Submitted to J. Geophys.
+Res.
+Oceans_, accepted.

+31. Merino N., **Jourdain, N. C.**, Le Sommer, J., Goose, H., Mathiot, P. and Durand, G. Impact of increasing Antarctic glacial freshwater release on regional sea-ice cover in the Southern Ocean. _Submitted to Ocean Modelling_, accepted.

 30. Bull, C., Kiss, A., van Sebille, E., **Jourdain, N. C.** and England, M. H. Wind forced variability in eddy formation, eddy shedding and the separation of the East Australian Current. _Geophys.
 Res.
 Lett._, in press.